NWKendall/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+      1) Express, a light and unopinionated framework that sits on top of Node.js and makes it easier to create web applications and services.
+Sending an HTML file or image is now a one-line task with the sendFile helper method in Express.

+      2) Express is a web application framework that sits on top of the Node.js web server (http server module).
+It’s like React, for your backend.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+     We can think of middleware as array of functions that get executed in the order they are introduced into the server code.
+They can be built-in, third-party or custom.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+      A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it. https://restful-api-design.readthedocs.io/en/latest/resources.html

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+      response status codes and error messages.
+Format must be consistent throughout backend.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+      Express Routers are a way to split an application into sub-applications to make it more modular and easier to maintain and reason about.

 ## Minimum Viable Product